Sofanor Parra: Last years

 After his retirement, Parra continued with his practice of horseback riding every day, passing with his black horse through Gálvez de Santiago street in the direction of Cousiño Park.
 In that place he practiced equitation and entertained himself by watching the training of the soldiers of the Infantry Regiment Talca.
-In the streets of Santiago he became popular for his walks on the sidewalks or the Alameda, drawing attention with his civilian frock coat and his robust physical figure.
+In the streets of Santiago, he became popular for his walks on the sidewalks or the Alameda, drawing attention with his civilian frock coat and his robust physical figure.

 On the morning of 1 November 1925, preparing for his usual horseback ride, he felt a severe pain in his chest that forced him to rest in his bed.
-The next day, on the anniversary of the Battle of Pisagua, he passed away.
+The next day, on the anniversary of the Battle of Pisagua, he died.

 Posthumous recognitions

-His funeral had public notoriety in Santiago and his coffin was accompanied to his burial place by the cavalry regiment in which he gained his prestige, the Mounted Hunters.
+His funeral had public notoriety in Santiago, and his coffin was accompanied to his burial place by the cavalry regiment in which he gained his prestige, the Cazadores a Caballo.

 At present there are streets and passages of some cities in Chile, such as Santiago, that bear his name.
 In Pozo Almonte there is a monolith as a reminder of its history.
 In San Carlos, his hometown, there is a school that bears his name as a tribute.
 On 18 October 2018, the first act in homage to Sofanor Parra was held in San Carlos, organized by the school that bears his name, and which had the participation of the Infantry Regiment N.º 9 Chillán.